What is a Waterfall in a Real Estate Syndication and Why is it Important?

 In a typical real estate syndication, a waterfall structure allocates the profits or losses from the investment to the limited partners (LPs) and the general partner (GP).
 This is done according to a predetermined formula, or “waterfall,” and this formula is documented in detail in the partnership’s Operating Agreement.

 The most obvious goal of a waterfall structure is to fairly distribute the profits or losses among the LPs and GP based on their respective contributions to the investment and their level of risk.
 The specific terms of the waterfall will vary depending on the investment and the parties involved, but the waterfall will typically include provisions for distributing cash flow, return of capital, and allocating residual profits or losses.
-It is less apparent, but no less important, that the waterfall should de-risk the investment for the LPs by prioritizing their returns over that of the GP, especially in the early years of the investment.
+Essentially, the waterfall should be structured as a mechanism to de-risk the investment for the LPs by prioritizing their returns over that of the GP, especially in the early years of the investment.

 What is a Simple Example of a Waterfall?